Learn how to make cauliflower rice with this easy recipe! It's a yummy, low-carb substitute for regular rice in bowls

 Stores often sell “riced” cauliflower in bags, but I prefer to make it myself because you never know how fresh those things are!
 Plus, it’s SO easy to make… here’s how I do it:

-After your cauliflower is “riced,” you can use it plain and raw in any recipe that calls for cauliflower rice.
+After your cauliflower is “riced,” you can use it plain in any recipe that calls for raw cauliflower rice.
 Follow the directions in that specific recipe.

-If you plan to use your cauliflower rice as a side dish without a recipe, or if you want to sub it for regular rice, I recommend lightly cooking and seasoning it to take off the raw, often bitter, bite.
+If you plan to use it as a side dish without a recipe, or if you want to sub it for regular rice, I recommend lightly cooking and seasoning it to take off the raw, often bitter, bite.
 See specific instructions in the recipe below.

-Here are some of my favorite recipes that either use cauliflower rice, or would be delicious with cauliflower rice in place of the regular rice:
+Here are some of my favorite recipes that use riced cauliflower, or would be delicious with cauliflower in place of the regular rice: